Asset Policies | PRA Pathfinder

 %AUTHORIZATION_REQUEST.REASON%The reason for the request provided by the user.

-%AUTHORIZATION_REQUEST.APPLIES_TO%This expands to Anyone with Access or the creator's display name depending on the jump policy's setting.
+%AUTHORIZATION_REQUEST.APPLIES_TO%This expands to Anyone with Access or the creator's display name depending on the Asset Policy's setting.

 MacroPurpose

-%JUMP_ITEM.COLLECTION.NAME%The name of the Jump Group the Jump Item is associated with.
+%JUMP_ITEM.COLLECTION.NAME%The name of the Asset Group the Asset is associated with.

-%JUMP_ITEM.TAG%The tag value as configured on the Jump Item.
+%JUMP_ITEM.TAG%The tag value as configured on the Asset.

-%JUMP_ITEM.FQDN%The fully qualified domain name of the Jump Item.
+%JUMP_ITEM.FQDN%The fully qualified domain name of the Asset.

 Ticket system